There's a rumor in St. Petersburg?

 - Anastasia, a 2016 Broadway musical, this one based on the Don Bluth film (so just to be clear, this is a play based on a movie which was a remake of another movie which was itself based on a play).
-It removes the supernatural elements, with a Chekist officer taking Rasputin's place as the villain.
+It removes the supernatural elements, with a Chekist officer taking Rasputin's place as the antagonist.

 - The third part of Assassin's Creed: Chronicles is set in Russia after the October Revolution, and not only does Anastasia survive, she becomes a Player Character, gets Historical Badass Upgrade and fights and kills her way to freedom taking on the identity of Anna Anderson as a Historical In-Joke.
 Notable for being the first 21st Century work to revive this trope well after the facts had corrected it finally.
 Given that the series deals heavily with the Ancient Conspiracy of the Templar Order having rewritten history to suit their needs and hide the truth, it makes sense that the series would explore the urban legend as yet another coverup.